 The Benefits of Text Message Marketing

 The statistical section above kind of speaks for itself, but let’s dive into a few more specific benefits that SMS marketing can bring to your business.
+It beats email marketing, provides instant communication, is versatile, drives more sales, can be automated, is personal, and integrates with other business tools.

 Remember, too, just how critical smartphones are to the average consumer.
 Most people are on their phones most of the day and the vast majority of consumers use their cell phone as their main device to connect to the internet.